antonmi/job_reactor/README.markdown

 You can specify the node which should execute the job.
 You can reserve several nodes for high priority jobs.

-Each node needs environment to be loaded.
-But remember that distributor is in the same process with your application.
-So if your application doesn't scale to many process there no reason to launch more than one distributor.

 The main parts of JobReactor are:
 ---------------------------------